 How it works

-All players are assigned a primary position for which they are expected to play the majority of the time.
+All players are assigned a primary on-field position, which they are expected to play the majority of the time.

 The player categories are defined as: goalkeepers, full-backs, central defenders, defensive midfielders, central midfielders, attacking midfielders, wingers and forwards.